ostapneko/sansible/README.md

 # Overview

+**This is deprecated in favour of the [Scala version](https://github.com/citycontext/sansible) which provides an exhaustive modeling of Ansible's modules.**

 Sansible provides a way to transpile Haskell code into YAML file suitable to be used as Ansible playbooks.

 The reasons to do that are: